The links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 I love fresh flowers from the garden.
-They don’t cost as much as store-bought and are so easy to throw into an arrangement whenever the mood strikes.
-Unfortunately, a lot of people only get fresh-cut flowers from their garden once or twice a year.
-Thats because they plant everything all at once and only have one crop of flowers to rotate through.
+They don’t cost nearly as much as store-bought and are easy to throw into an arrangement whenever the mood strikes.
+Unfortunately, a lot of people only get fresh cut flowers their garden once or twice a year.
+Thats because they plant everything all at once and only have one crop to rotate through.
 Which isn’t a lot of rotating…

-These are the ones that only last for a season.
+Annuals are the ones that only last for one season.
 Annuals = one and done.

 Perennials are the ones that keep on coming back for more.
 Perennials = a seasonal friend that gets better every year.

 Although perennial bulbs have to be planted in advance, they don’t have to be added to year after year.
 Perennials come up again and, usually, get bushier and bigger (if applicable to the plant.
 Tulips will not get ‘bushier’, but can multiply and become plentiful).
 You can buy full plants already grown and ready for some blooming flowers from a garden centre, but the cheapest way would be to plant bulbs.
 Summer bulbs are to be planted in the spring and spring bulbs are to be planted in the fall months for the next spring.
 Plant spring, summer, and late summer/fall perennials for a full year of colour both in your garden and to use as cut flowers.

 Once you’ve your perennial bulbs (or plants) in, that’s it!
 Leave them, look after them in the applicable months, and cut back in fall if needed.
 See why I love them?
 So easy!

 Be aware, though, that perennials can be a pain and take over the garden.
 So, make sure you keep them trimmed back or plant only those that aren’t super invasive.
 Or, if you’re like me and want them to take over a specific spot, plant away!